-Section 9 of the Budget Ordinance includes the Property Tax Rates for the Fire and Fire/Rescue Protection Districts, which reflects tax rate changes (increases) per \$100 valuation from the FY 2016-2017 rates for the following Fire Tax and Service Districts:
+Section 9 of the Budget Ordinance includes the Property Tax Rates for the Fire and Fire/Rescue Protection Districts, which reflects tax rate increases per \$100 valuation from the FY 2017-2018 rates for each of the Fire Tax and Service Districts to support funding additional positions for County-provided fire suppression.
+Each District was increased .36¢ to fund six additional positions.
+In addition to these increases, Horneytown and Piney Grove received an additional increase in their respective Fire Tax Rates.